NinerXrayBravoTwoTwo/Keto_Cta/README.md

 **Jillian England**
 📧 jill.england@comcast.net

-For dataset inquiries, contact the Citizen Science Foundation or join discussion on social media (e.g., #KetoCTA, #CitizenScience).
+For dataset inquiries, contact the Citizen Science Foundation or join discussion on social media (e.g., #KetoCTA, #CitizenScience, FB: LMHR).

 > This is a living document.
 Please report errors or suggest improvements for the benefit of the research community.

 ---

-*Generated: May 30, 2025 at 09:42 AM PDT*
-*Last Edited: May 30, 2025 at 09:43 AM PDT*